JulianRazinkov/pokemonApiProject/README.md

 # pokemonApiProject

-project that use non-ofitial pokemon api to do some staff with api itself
+this project use standart javascript methods, such as fetch(), response.json(), etc. And also it use a non-oficcial pokemon api that have information about pokemo cards

+P.S

+(next time keep it simple stupid, make less dificult name, ok?)